ranwez/GeneModelTransfer/README.md

 ## Singularity (.sif) container

-The file LRRtransfert.def provides the recipe used to build this singularity container.
+The file LRRtransfer.def provides the recipe used to build this singularity container.

 The container can be downloaded from [the sylabs singularity repository](https://sylabs.io/) using the following command:
 ```